hhuslamlab/tts_course/GROUP1_README.md

 The participants of this group project and contributors to this voice were, in alphabetical order: Aziza Fakiri, Mara Geißen, Rama Asrida Febryani Hutasoit, Andre Oppenheimer, Roman Pollmeier, Jasper Schmidt and Luca Michael Schulte-Kellinghaus.

+## How to use

+In order to use this voice, you need to save the group1_german_festival_voice.scm file on your computer.
+Then run Festival and load the voice, including phoneset and lexicon, from the file, using:

+(load "group1_german_festival_voice.scm")

+This should return "nil", which means the phoneset, lexicon and the voice using them should be defined.
+Now simply select the voice with:

+(voice_assignment)

+This should return the name of the voice, so "assignment" in this case.
+With this, you have successfully defined and selected the voice.

 ## General Information

 This voice represents the very basic foundation for a new German Festival TTS voice, a building block that ideally can be improved and expanded upon to create a fully fledged voice.